 2. Metro Exodus

 Metro is quite a popular FPS shooter series and anybody who has played the preceding two installments has been eagerly anticipating this third edition.
 And if you are a first-time player then it’s about time you join the wagon.
 Fortunately, you won’t miss anything since the story in Exodus is self-sufficient.

 Okay, maybe there is something you will miss.
 The underground tunnels in which the previous games are set.
 But what you get is better since this new installment takes the action above ground.

 The game is set in post-apocalyptic Russia that died after a nuclear war.
 In the game, you play as Artyom who together with his wife Ana and a crew of Spartan rangers are escaping the ash-ridden Moscow Metro aboard a train called Aurora.
 Their destination is the far east where they hope to find a new life.

 Metro Exodus retains much of the combat style that is dominant in the Metro series.
 A lot of shooting and the occasional stealth mode approach.
 You will have the most fun upgrading your weapons to exert maximum damage to the mutated creatures and human enemies that you will be facing.

-The new mutant types in the games called humanimals, I could have thought of a better name, pose a new challenge to the gamer as they attack furiously and come in packs.
+The new mutant types in the games called “hum-animals”, pose a new challenge to the gamer as they attack furiously and come in packs.
+While this game is quite different from the previous two entries, it’s a change in dynamic that many fans adore.
+All of the metro games are special, and this one is no different.

 Developer: 4A Games